How to Deal With Pet Allergies in an Apartment

 For allergy sufferers whose symptoms are not controlled by OTC medications, allergen immunotherapy (allergy shots or sublingual drops) is the only treatment that modifies the underlying immune response rather than masking symptoms.
 A two-to-five year course of immunotherapy desensitizes the immune system to specific allergens and can produce lasting remission even after treatment ends.
 Sublingual immunotherapy (drops under the tongue) has become increasingly available through telemedicine platforms in 2026, making it more accessible than the traditional injection schedule.
 Consult an allergist for assessment — this option is underutilized by pet-owning allergy sufferers who assume they must simply live with symptoms.

-Allergen Management Routine for Apartment Dwellers
+What Are the Best Allergen Management Routine for Apartment Dwellers?

 A practical weekly routine that keeps allergen levels manageable without consuming significant time: vacuum all floors and soft surfaces with a HEPA-filter vacuum (15 minutes), wash pet bedding and any slipcovers (1 wash cycle), wipe down the pet’s primary resting surfaces with a slightly damp microfiber cloth, and run your air purifier continuously.
 This maintenance routine, done weekly, keeps allergen load consistently low rather than allowing accumulation that requires intensive cleaning to address.